zaferkucuk/Oover/PROJECT_STATUS.md

 ### Immediate Action (NOW) 🎯

-**🎯 NEXT TASK: Phase 4.3 - Create player_statistics serializer**
+**🎯 NEXT TASK: Phase 4.3 - Create ViewSet for team_statistics**

 **What to do**:
-- Create new file: `/backend/apps/core/serializers/player_statistics.py`
-- Handle JSONB `statistics` field with proper serialization
-- Create serializers: List, Detail, Create, Update
+- Create ViewSet in `/backend/apps/core/views/team_statistics.py`
+- Use TeamStatisticsListSerializer for list view
+- Use TeamStatisticsDetailSerializer for detail view
+- Use TeamStatisticsCreateSerializer for create
-- Add validation for player_id, team_id, league_id relationships
+- Use TeamStatisticsUpdateSerializer for update
+- Add filtering: by team, league, season
+- Add ordering: by season, matches_played
-- Add position validation
+- Add pagination
-- Support for player performance metrics

-**Estimated Time**: 15 minutes
+**Estimated Time**: 5 minutes

-**Remaining Phase 4 Tasks (25 min)**:
+**Remaining Phase 4 Tasks (10 min)**:
 1. ✅ Update existing serializers for modified models (20 min) - DONE
 2. ✅ Create serializer for `team_statistics` with JSONB handling (15 min) - DONE
-3. 📝 Create serializer for `player_statistics` with JSONB handling (15 min) - NEXT
-4. 📝 Create ViewSet for `team_statistics` (5 min)
+3. 📝 Create ViewSet for `team_statistics` (5 min) - NEXT
-5. 📝 Create ViewSet for `player_statistics` (5 min)
-6. 📝 Update URL routing for new endpoints (5 min)
+4. 📝 Update URL routing for new endpoints (5 min)

 **After Phase 4 Completion**:
 - Phase 5: Testing & Validation (30 min)